Wide Band Interaction Impedance and Mode Excitation in Glide Symmetric Double Corrugated Waveguides for mm-wave TWTs: Introduction

-Standard TWTs are generally based on helical structures that can provide multi-octave bandwidths and power outputs in excess of 100 W up to 50 GHz \cite{paoloni15}.
-However, since it is a very complex geometry, its fabrication is particularly challenging as the frequency increases, which becomes impractical for operating frequencies above 65 GHz \cite{paoloni15}.
-In the millimeter wave and THz bands, the most popular SWS is the serpentine waveguide which can provide wide bandwidth and moderate output power, but as before, at very high frequencies the complexity of the structure makes it a difficult task to perform \cite{joye14}.
-In recent years, straight rectangular SWSs have been introduced which are relatively easy to fabricate since the beam tunnel may be easier to integrate with the structure, as it can be seen in half-period staggered double vane structures using sheet-beam current proposed for a 220 GHz TWT amplifier \cite{shin09}, \cite{baig17}, and double corrugated rectangular SWSs to support circular electron beams in the microwave regime and also feasible for the THz band \cite{paoloni15,mineo10,paoloni13,paoloni14,Basu22}.
+{In the millimeter wave and sub-THz bands, the most popular SWS is the serpentine waveguide which can provide wide bandwidth, good coupling, and relatively high interaction impedance \cite{paoloni21}.
+A detailed discussions of its properties and design methodology is in \cite{Nguyen2014,joye14}.
+In recent years, straight rectangular SWSs have been introduced which are relatively easy to fabricate since the beam tunnel may be easier to integrate with the structure, as it can be seen in \cite{baig17,mineo10,paoloni13,paoloni14,Basu22}.}